Driftless-Pvt-Ltd/Orbis-Kernel/README.md

 ## Overview

-Orbis is a next-generation 64-bit OS designed from scratch to run on **x86_64, ARM64, and RISC-V architectures**.
+Orbis is a next-generation OS designed from scratch.
 Inspired by macOS, Orbis combines a modern UI with robust system fundamentals, while supporting a wide variety of application formats:

 - **PE / ELF loaders** for Windows and Linux compatibility
 - **.app bundles / Mach-O executables** for macOS-style apps
 - **Custom kernel and multitasking support**
-- **Cross-platform abstraction layer** for seamless hardware support

 Currently developed by a small, passionate team of four contributors, with active collaboration and modular design principles.